lampa-research/renesas_mcu_rally/docs/docs/project_setup.md

 # Project setup

-To set up your Virtual Renesas MCU Rally simulation:
+To set up the Renesas Virtual MCU Rally simulation from scratch:

 - Open WeBots, select File -> Open World...
 - Navigate to the Simulation environment folder obtained during the installation.